Cheng Qian: Bell Burnell Graduate Scholarship Fund awardee 2022

 Tell us about your work – and what drives you

-There is a physics mechanism that drives atmospheric cyclones and ocean eddies.
-We can now provide conditions for it to happen, and observe it, in a water tank.
+There is a geophysical process that drives some atmospheric cyclones and some ocean eddies.
+We can provide conditions for it to happen, and observe it, in a water tank.

 The water tank is a bit special.
 It has a contrast of temperature between the inner and outer cylindrical boundaries, with the inner cylinder being cooled like the cool polar regions of the Earth and the outer boundary being heated like the warm tropical regions.
 The water tank can also be rotated like our Earth rotates, but at different speeds to be driven into different flow regimes.